techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 The browser will run this synchronous code line by line from line 1 to 4 starting by assigning the `foo` and `bar` variables, concatenating them and displaying the `foobar` variable in the console.

+> Note: If your code is authored in TypeScript, it needs to be compiled to JavaScript before it can be executed by web browsers.

-## JavaScript Supports the Asynchronous Way..
+## JavaScript and TypeScript Supports the Asynchronous Way..

-JavaScript supports also the **asynchronous** approach of writing code which makes sense, since you need to respond to the user events in the browser but you don't actually know when the user interacts with your application (and in which order) when you are writing code.
+JavaScript and TypeScript support also the **asynchronous** approach of writing code which makes sense, since you need to respond to the user events in the browser but you don't actually know when the user interacts with your application (and in which order) when you are writing code.

-This was originally achieved using callbacks which you need to define in your JavaScript code and specify when they will be called.
+This was originally achieved using callbacks which you need to define in your JavaScript and TypeScript code and specify when they will be called.

 For example, the following JavaScript asynchronous code will display **You clicked the button!** when the user clicks the button identified by the `mybutton` identifier: